Yakoob-Khan/Busking/README.md

 ## Documented Bugs
 1. When we use the [react-datetime-picker](http://projects.wojtekmaj.pl/react-datetime-picker) library, the creators of the library did not add input validation to their code.
 This allows users to enter times like **4:0000 pm** or **5:001 pm**, a bunch of trailing zeros that have no meaning.
 Since we did not write this library, its impossible for us to change it without issuing a pull request to the creators of this library.
 2. Sometimes, we get a React`mapCenter` console.log warning in the browser.
 This problem is occuring because `react-google-maps` prop name is called `center` whereas google browser expects the prop name to be called `mapCenter`.
 Other than issuing a pull request to the creators of this library, there is little else to do.
 Thankfully, functionally everything works!
+3. Side note: When testing locally using local host, Facebook auth will complain that "The method FB.api will soon stop working when called from http pages.
+Please update your site to use https for Facebook Login."
+This is simply a security warning from Facebook's side that goes away when we go to the deployed version on surge that uses HTTPS.

 ## Authors